Coastal Habitat and Water Quality Grants

 Applicants are strongly encouraged to review these resources to inform a proposal to the Coastal Habitat and Water Quality Grants as applicable.

-- Massachusetts Office of Coastal Zone Management Grant Viewer - The Grant Viewer provides examples of projects funded by CZM from 2014 to present.
-Projects listed include those from the Coastal Pollutant Remediation Grant (CPR) (formerly available), the Coastal Habitat and Water Quality Grants (CHWQ) (includes activities previously funded through CPR), and the Coastal Resilience Grant Program (CR).
+• Massachusetts Office of Coastal Zone Management Grant Viewer - The Grant Viewer provides examples of projects funded by CZM from 2014 to present.
+Projects listed include those from the Coastal Pollutant Remediation Grant (CPR) Program (formerly available), Coastal Habitat and Water Quality Grant (CHWQ), and Coastal Resilience Grant Program.

-- Operation, Maintenance, and Performance Evaluation - In 2005, CZM contracted with the Horsley Witten Group, Inc. to conduct field inspections of stormwater BMPs.
-Horsley Witten evaluated the maintenance history and condition of each installed BMP and made an overall assessment of its functionality.
+• Operation, Maintenance, and Performance Evaluation - In 2005, CZM contracted with the Horsley Witten Group, Inc., to conduct field inspections of stormwater BMPs.
+They evaluated the maintenance history and condition of each installed BMP and made an overall assessment of its functionality.
 Coastal Pollutant Remediation Program Stormwater BMP Operation, Maintenance, and Performance Evaluation (PDF, 390 KB) is a summary report that details the findings of these inspections and includes a set of recommendations for improving maintenance, construction, and design of stormwater BMPs.
 Applicants for CHWQ Grants for stormwater remediation projects must review and incorporate these recommendations as applicable.

 What projects have been funded?